StephaneTrebel/vim/README.md

 # Requirements

-- nodejs (for YCM javascript tern support)
+- nodejs (Optional, for YCM javascript tern support)
+- vim-gtk/vim-gnome (Optional, for system clipboard sync support)

 # Installation
 - Clone this repo in your Home folder